Eduard-Prokhorikhin/ServerDocs/docs/services.md

 auth-default-access: "deny-all"

 ```
-Make sure to create user.db file manually as it will cause a crash if its missing
+You may to create user.db file manually as it will cause a crash if its missing and the server tries to start.

 Then to add a new user access the container via the sh terminal and create a new user like so
 ```